 According to information from the Japanese Ministry of Agriculture, Forestry and Fisheries (MAFF), the domestic production of plant-based, non-processed organic food in Japan stood at 29107 metric tons in 2005.
-This figure witnessed a continuous increase over the next 10 years and stood at 42386 metric tons in 2015.
-This growth of around 46% points towards increasing inclination of Japanese on organic foods.
-Not just developed economies, the population across which is often considered aware of best practices and their benefits, many developing economies are also showing a significant increase in awareness levels of people pertaining to the health benefits of organic foods and beverages.
-This is increasing the adoption of organic wine among people, thus propelling the market growth.
-The market growth is also being driven by growing disposable income of people in many countries across the globe.
+This figure witnessed a continuous increase over the next ten years and stood at 42386 metric tons in 2015.
+This growth of around 46% points toward the increasing inclination of the Japanese toward organic foods.
+Not just in developed economies, a large population is often considered aware of best practices and their benefits.
+Many developing economies are also showing a significant increase in awareness levels of people about the health benefits of organic foods and beverages.
+This increases the adoption of organic wine among people, thus propelling the market growth.
+The market growth is also being driven by the growing disposable income of people in many countries across the globe.
 Growing health concerns is also boosting the consumption of organic wine among people.
 Organic wine is free from additives such as sulfur, fining, and yeast nutrients.
-With growing popularity of vegan diet and chemical-free food and beverage products, this factor will continue to pave the way for the growth of the global organic wine market.
+With the growing popularity of vegan diets and chemical-free food and beverage products, this factor will continue to pave the way for the growth of the global organic wine market.

 Market Players and Competitive Intelligence